 Chang Wattana Immigration Building – The main place most people go to update visas and work permit paperwork is the new Chang Wattana Immigration building in northern Bangkok.
 It’s also a great place to get photographs taken for tourist visa extensions and work permits, as there’s a small photographer in the basement that takes them and develops them while you wait.

-Cost for four photographs for most visa types is 100-120 baht ($3.50-$4) and depending on which visa or work permit you need, at the most you’ll only need two photographs, so four can be used for two or more visa extensions.
-I’ve had photos taken here many times, and never had to wait longer than 10 minutes from photo being taken to developed photos in my hand.
+Cost for four photographs for most visa types is 100-130 baht ($3.50-$4.25) and depending on which visa or work permit you need, at the most you will only need two photographs, so four can be used for two or more visa extensions.
+I have had photos taken here many times, and never had to wait longer than 10 minutes from photo being taken to developed photos in my hand.

-Photography Booths – You’ll find cheap photography booths all over Bangkok in just about every mall.
-These are the type of booths you always saw at train and bus stations growing up except instead of putting your money in, posing and waiting for your photographs to appear from a slot in the machine, in Bangkok they’re manned by a girl (it’s always a girl) who takes the photos, edits them on photo-editing software and prints them while you wait.
+Photography Booths – You will find cheap photography booths all over Bangkok in just about every mall.
+These are the type of booths you always saw at train and bus stations growing up except instead of putting your money in, posing and waiting for your photographs to appear from a slot in the machine, in Bangkok they are manned by a girl (it’s always a girl) who takes the photos, edits them on photo-editing software and prints them while you wait.

-Again, she’ll know exactly what size they’re supposed to be for every type of Thai visa or work permit.
+Again, she will know exactly what size they are supposed to be for every type of Thai visa or work permit.
 For passports, make sure you know the size yourself as she won’t be versed in this but I’ve now had passport photos taken twice at one of these booths and they were cheap and perfect.

 My favorite booth is on the top floor of Major Avenue, Ratchayothin in northern Bangkok, but I’ve also had them taken perfectly at MBK Mall (top floor), Siam Discovery mall and Central World Plaza mall, all right next to BTS sky train stations in Bangkok.